In this new and updated guide, we’ll take a close look at the most secure browsers that also protect your privacy.

-On a positive note, however, Apple does much better with privacy than other large companies, such as Microsoft and Google.
+On a positive note, however, Apple does somewhat better with privacy than other large companies.
 The Safari browser blocks third-party cookies by default and also implements cross-site tracking protection.

 Browser privacy and compartmentalization

 One problem that often comes with browser privacy and security is that people want to remain logged in to various accounts, while also browsing the web.
-This is problematic because it allows these sites to track your browsing activity and link that up to your identity.
-For example, with Facebook and Google products.
+But this is problematic.
+When you stay logged in to Gmail or Facebook, for example, their trackers can record your activity as you browse the web.

 One potential solution to this problem is browser compartmentalization.
 This is when you use different web browsers for different online activities.
 For example:

-- Browser #2 will only be used for web browsing, with strict privacy configurations (private mode) and no cookies or history being stored on the browser.
+- Browser #2 will only be used for web browsing, with various privacy configurations and no cookies or history being stored on the browser.

-You can also utilize different browsers, configured exactly the way you want, for other purposes online, depending on your needs and threat model.
-The key is to keep the compartmentalization very strict and not break the rules/uses for each browser.
+You can also utilize different browsers, configured exactly the way you want, for various purposes, depending on your needs and threat model.
+The key is to keep the compartmentalization strict and not break the rules/uses for each browser.

 Password managers – It should also be noted that storing your passwords in the browser may be risky depending on the browser you are using, especially since browsers may store passwords in cleartext.
 A better alternative would be to utilize a secure password manager.
 We have reviewed many popular options, including Bitwarden, Dashlane, LastPass, and more.

-In addition to adjusting the settings within your browser, there are also a number of different add-ons or extensions you can install to improve the browser’s privacy and security.
+In addition to adjusting the settings within your browser, there are also a number of different add-ons or extensions you can install to improve your browser’s privacy and security.